cafebazaar/BazaarPay/README.md

-BazaarPay is an all-in-one digital payment service that provides innovative payment solutions, including [Direct debit](https://en.wikipedia.org/wiki/Direct_debit) , [E-wallet](https://en.wikipedia.org/wiki/Digital_wallet), and [BNPL](https://en.wikipedia.org/wiki/Buy_now,_pay_later), to simplify money management and help businesses increase sales.
+BazaarPay is an all-in-one digital payment service that provides innovative payment solutions, including [Direct debit](https://en.wikipedia.org/wiki/Direct_debit) , [E-wallet](https://en.wikipedia.org/wiki/Digital_wallet), and [BNPL](https://en.wikipedia.org/wiki/Buy_now,_pay_later).
+Our goal is to simplify money management and help businesses increase sales.

-This project is the Android SDK for integrating BazaarPay within your Android application.
+This project is the SDK for integrating BazaarPay within your Android applications.
 For additional information about BazaarPay, please visit our [website](https://bazaarpay.ir/).

 ### Requirements